huwg59/hw_slicekit_system/module_XA-SK-GPIO/README.rst

    * 4 channel A/D via I2C interface
    * Thermistor input via A/D

-Standalone Demo
+Standalone demo
 ---------------
-The standalone demo for this slice card allows you to use xSOFTip to flash LEDs, read the ADC via I2C and output to the console via JTAG.
+The standalone demo for this sliceCARD allows you to use xSOFTip to flash LEDs, read the ADC via I2C and output to the console via JTAG.

 BUY NOW
 -------